-- □ Definition: Black and white graphic with no shading. - ⇒ All lines should be at least 0.1 mm (0.3 pt) wide. - Scanned line drawings and line drawings in bitmap format should have a minimum resolution of 1200 dpi.
+- Definition: Black and white graphic with no shading. - Do not use faint lines and/or lettering and check that all lines and lettering within the figures are legible at final size. - All lines should be at least 0.1 mm (0.3 pt) wide. - Scanned line drawings and line drawings in bitmap format should have a minimum resolution of 1200 dpi. - Vector graphics containing fonts must have the fonts embedded in the files.